Assistive technology for students

 All the software packages loaded on the Adaptive Technology computers incorporate extensive inbuilt help features.

 Other products may be made available to meet demand.
-To request further resources contact the Disability Service.
+To request further resources contact the Access and Inclusion Service.

 - A range of ergonomic furniture including chairs, book holders, foot rests and mouse and wrist pads